8 Meal Prep Ideas on a Budget

 When you find yourself in this predicament, the answer might be to start meal prepping.
 And before you dismiss it, meal prep doesn’t mean you have to spend your entire Sunday arranging beautifully made portions into a million containers.

 Contrary to what you might think, meal prep can be very convenient if you dread the thought of cooking every night.
 Yes, you’ll have to do the bulk of the work upfront, but it’s worth it once you have dinner prepared every night for the rest of the week.
 Meal prep can be super easy, and it’s a great option if you’re trying to save money and time.
-Here are some ideas to get you started when you want to meal prep on a budget.
+Here are some ideas to get you started – whether you’re dining solo or planning family meals on a budget.

 Start Your Day Off Right